 And my Paid Media consultant and Conversion Rate Optimization friends will no doubt confirm this experience.
-Whether you need a product feed for Google Product Listing Ads or a script deployed for heatmap testing – getting marketing tools deployed on platform not built for marketers is painful.
+Whether you need a product feed for Google Product Listing Ads or a script deployed for heatmap testing – getting marketing tools deployed on a platform not built for marketers is painful.

 Aside – To be fair to developers, it’s usually not fun for them either.
-They’d rather be working on more interesting projects than uploading thousands of rows of meta data.
+They’d rather be working on more interesting projects than uploading thousands of rows of metadata.

 Either way, even though Shopify Plus is a hosted platform, it’s built with marketers in mind.
 It has all the standard tools that marketers look for.
-On my last Shopify Plus project, I was able to implement key recommendations within a hour of approval.
+On my last Shopify Plus project, I was able to implement key recommendations within an hour of approval.

 And unlike many hosted platforms where all changes are global (hence not available), Shopify has an internal development language called Liquid, which is straightforward and enables front-end changes at the store level.
 In my case, that meant I was able to deploy a set of rule-based canonicals on my own without developer help.